 If your vet has checked over your cat and ruled out illnesses, pain, or anxiety, then you can move on to trying to encourage your cat to eat by adjusting a few things about their food.

 Sometimes, warming your cat’s food to around body temperature can tempt them to eat.
-If your cat eats dry food, try dampening this with lukewarm water or warmed tuna brine.
+If your cat eats dry food, try dampening this with lukewarm water or a simple chicken broth made without salt or condiments.
 If they prefer wet food, you can place this in a water bath to gently heat it through.
 We don’t recommend heating in a microwave, as this can leave hot spots that could be dangerous for your cat.

 As cats age, their sense of smell and taste begins to decrease.
 Warming your cat’s food can make it smell stronger and potentially encourage your cat to try it.